-If you do not want to enroll in a different Medicare-Medicaid Plan after you leave MeridianComplete, you will go back to getting your Medicare and Michigan Medicaid services separately.
+If you do not want to enroll in a different Medicare-Medicaid Plan after you leave MeridianComplete (Medicare-Medicaid Plan), you will return to getting your Medicare and Michigan Medicaid services separately.

 D1.
 Ways to get your Medicare services

 You will have a choice about how you get your Medicare benefits.